 In LeanKit, you can set WIP limits on users within a board to limit the number of cards that can be assigned to that user.
 This can be helpful in ensuring that an individual is not assigned too many work items at any given time.

-To set a WIP limit for a user, click the gear icon in the upper right hand corner of the board to reveal a dropdown menu.
-Click Board Settings.
+To set a WIP limit for a user, click the in the upper-right corner of the board and select Board Settings.

 Click Board User Access.